binarybottle/optimize_layouts/keyboards/README_keyboards.md

     1. Remove 2 letters from the 2 least comfortable of the 16 keys
        in the selected layouts (to explore a broader solution space).
-    2. For each resulting 14-letter/key layout, optimally arrange the 10 (out of 24) remaining letters in the 10 remaining keys.
+    2. For each resulting 14-letter/key layout, optimally arrange the 10 (out of 24) remaining letters in the 10 remaining keys, again using MOO.
     3. Select the global Pareto front of MOO solutions from the 24-letter/key layouts.
 3. Select the final layout.
     1. For each MOO objective, replace scores with their rankings.
     2. Sum the rankings for each layout.
     3. Sort layouts by these sums.
-    4. Select layout with the highest sum.
+    4. Select layout(s) with the lowest sum (lowest is best).
 4. Arrange periphery of the 12-letter/key home blocks.
     1. Assign the two least frequent letters (q & z in English) to the two upper-right corner keys.